jimbrig/self-insurance-kpi-app/README.md

 This app serves as a *Proof of Concept Demo Shiny Application for Tracking KPIs related to P&C Self Insurance*.

+In addition to deploying this application as a Shiny Web Application hosted online, it is also compiled into a standalone Desktop Software Executable using Inno to package all the various components included in the bundled desktop app.

+For DevOps, GitHub actions is used to continuously build the Docker image on each push and publish to `ghcr.io` for this repo.

 View the live application demo at: <https://jimbrig.shinyapps.io/Self-Insurance-KPI-Tracker/>.

 Checkout the [CHANGELOG](CHANGELOG.md) for detailed progression on development of the application over time.